-Beginning anglers have the benefit of wide-open waters, especially when it comes to lure selection.
-They haven’t built up biases or memories, so they don’t feel limited by unwritten rules that directly connect certain lures to certain fish species.
+Beginning anglers benefit from wide-open waters, especially when it comes to lure selection.
+They haven’t built up biases or memories, so they don’t feel limited by unwritten rules that connect specific lures to certain fish species.
 If it looks good, they fish it.

-But as time goes on and anglers collect experiences on and off the water, many begin discounting certain lures for bass fishing, believing, for example, that a lure only catches walleye or trout.
+But as time goes on and anglers collect experiences on and off the water, many begin discounting specific lures for bass fishing, believing, for example, that a lure only catches walleye or trout.
 And unfortunately, that’s a mistake.
-Sometimes the key to catching more bass comes from straying outside the lines that labels create.
+Sometimes the key to catching more bass is straying outside the lines that labels create.

 Inline spinners produce a lot of flash and vibration from a compact body.
-That helps in pressured waters, where bass are likely to shy from larger profile spinnerbaits.
-They shine on windy days, when their size makes casting easier, and they can be quickly retrieved just below the surface without worry of blowing out.
+That helps in pressured waters, where bass likely shy from larger profile spinnerbaits.
+They shine on windy days when their size makes casting easier, and they can be quickly retrieved below the surface without worrying about blowing out.

 Consider two variables when choosing an inline spinner.
-Weight will determine how far it will cast and deep it can be fished.
-Secondly, match the blade size to the baitfish that the bass are eating.
+Weight determines how far it will cast and how deep it can be fished.
+Secondly, match the blade size to the baitfish the bass are eating.
 Color choices are endless, so choose one that best matches the conditions.

 Hook dressings are a tossup: Some anglers swear by them, and an almost equal number say a bare treble hook is just as productive.
 They surely help when a larger silhouette is needed.
-Adding marabou or squirrel or deer hair to the treble hook doubles a spinner’s size.
+Adding marabou, squirrel, or deer hair to the treble hook doubles a spinner’s size.
 And that can help draw strikes from larger bass.

 Inline spinners can’t be fished everywhere.
 With a free-swinging treble hook, they aren’t as weedless as spinnerbaits.
-The blade, especially longer ones such as those on Yakima’s Rooster Tails, will deflect some snags.
+The blade, especially longer ones like those on Yakima’s Rooster Tails, will deflect some snags.
 But aquatic vegetation and branches on laydowns will pose issues.

 Most glide baits designed for muskies will catch bass, especially those between 4 and 8 inches long.
 They are available much larger — more than 1 foot — if you want a true bass of a lifetime.
 There is a growing selection of glide baits specifically designed for bass.
 Most are built by Japanese lure manufacturers and have hefty price tags.

 Don’t get caught collecting every glide bait that’s made in every color.
-Instead, stick to the one whose size and weight is easiest for you to swim.
-And stock your tackle box with two colors, a bright one for dark water and low-light conditions and a more natural baitfish pattern for when the sun shines and the water is clear.
+Instead, stick to the one whose size and weight are easiest for you to swim.
+And stock your tackle box with two colors, a bright one for dark water and low-light conditions and a more natural baitfish pattern for when the sun shines, and the water is clear.

 Bass fishing claims its fair share of spoons.
 There are jigging spoons, the metal slabs hopped along the bottom, and weedless spoons, such as the Johnson Silver Minnow, which slither through cover.
 And there are large structure spoons, which measure upwards of 8 inches and are pulled and dropped across deep-water structure for summertime bass.

-But there is an open niche for spoons between 2 to 4 inches in length that are most often used for trout, salmon and northern pike.
+But there is an open niche for spoons between 2 to 4 inches in length, most often used for trout, salmon, and northern pike.
 Oblong and concave, they wobble and flash when retrieved.
-They pack a lot of weight in a small package, so they are easy to fish at any depth or distance, which is important when chasing schooling bass.
-They are a good alternative anywhere you would fish a jerkbait, spinnerbait or crankbait.
+They pack a lot of weight in a small package, so they can easily fish at any depth or distance, which is essential when chasing schooling bass.
+They are an excellent alternative anywhere you would fish a jerkbait, spinnerbait, or crankbait.

 Fellow Major League Fishing angler Dave Lefebre is familiar with ice jigs, too.
 Living in northwestern Pennsylvania, he’s sent his fair share through the ice.
 But since his bass club days in the 1990s, he’s used them for bass, starting with smallmouth from ice-free Lake Erie.

 Lefebre fishes them vertically in open water, like he would a jigging spoon, and most often in cold water.
-He doesn’t move his much, less than 1 foot up and down, regardless if the bass are suspended or on the bottom.
+He doesn’t move much, less than 1 foot up and down, regardless of whether the bass are suspended or on the bottom.
 Sometimes, he said, bass will hit them while they sit motionless.
-They are offered in a variety of colors and sizes, making it easy to match the hatch.
+They are offered in various colors and sizes, making it easy to match the hatch.

-Ice jigs can be fished other ways, too.
-Lefebre said they are an interesting choice for schooling bass because they can be casted far and worked quickly to entice reaction strikes.
-But the most attractive thing about them is that most bass, especially those swimming south of the ice-fishing belt, have never seen one.
+Ice jigs can be fished in other ways, too.
+Lefebre said they are an interesting choice for schooling bass because they can be cast far and worked quickly to entice reaction strikes.
+But the most beautiful thing about them is that most bass, especially those swimming south of the ice-fishing belt, have never seen one.

-Like their larger bass jig cousins, panfish jigs are made in many shapes, sizes and colors.
+Panfish jigs are made in many shapes, sizes, and colors like their larger bass jig cousins.
 The two best for bass fishing are a marabou and a tube.
 You won’t need to go beyond the 1/8- or 1/16-ounce sizes, which are less than 2 inches long.
 Stick to a simple color selection, too.
-White, chartreuse, and brown or green pumpkin are all you need to start.
+White, chartreuse and brown or green pumpkin are all you need to start.

 Save these tiny jigs for a few special situations.
-They work well on bass that are under intense fishing pressure, such as those swimming in small urban ponds and rivers.
-They perfectly match the hatch when bass are completely focused on small baitfish.
+They work well on bass under intense fishing pressure, such as swimming in small urban ponds and rivers.
+They perfectly match the hatch when bass are entirely focused on small baitfish.
 And try them in early spring, when bass, especially smallmouth, first move into shallow water.
-In each of these situations, you’ll want shallow water that’s clear.
+In each of these situations, you’ll want clear shallow water.
 Those give bass the best chance to see your jig.

 Fish these jigs slowly.
-A little bit of breeze or current will make staying in contact with one tough.
-It’s easier if you use light line such as 4- or 6-pound test monofilament of fluorocarbon.
+A little breeze or current will make staying in contact with one tough.
+Using light lines such as 4- or 6-pound test monofilament or fluorocarbon is easier.
 But don’t let its size stop you from fishing them in cover.
-They work best around docks, rocks and aquatic vegetation.
+They work best around docks, rocks, and aquatic vegetation.

-The hooks in these miniature jigs aren’t the biggest or strongest.
-So, use a slower action rod, featuring a blank that bends half to two-thirds of the way down, and a properly set drag on your reel.
-Add some patience and resist the urge to attempt a boat flip, and you’ll land almost all the bass that you hook on one.
+The hooks in these small jigs aren’t the biggest or strongest.
+So, use a slower action rod featuring a blank that bends half to two-thirds of the way down and a correctly set drag on your reel.
+Add some patience and resist the urge to attempt a boat flip, and you’ll land almost all the bass you hook on one.